What is Native Marketing: Its Definition, Advertising, Examples, Platforms, Types

 - Conversion can be boosted as much as 60% by native ads containing rich media.

-Types of Native Marketing
+Types of Native Advertising or Marketing

 Native advertising options are classified into six distinctive categories by the Interactive Advertising Board.
 They are:

 - In-feed units

 1. Content Recommendation Engine Widgets

 When you are done reading an article online, sometimes you might have to encounter widgets with headings like “You May Also Like..” or “Recommended for You”.